 Number of car models offered in the U.S. market

 In terms of U.S. light vehicle sales, General Motors was the most important vehicle manufacturer as of March 2014, followed by Ford, Toyota, Nissan and Fiat-owned Chrysler.
 About 4.4 million passenger cars were produced in the United States in 2013.
-As of 2013, the Ford Focus was among the best selling car models in the world, totaling in excess of one million sales that year.
-The Ford Focus began production in 1998 under the Ford Motor Company in Europe and soon after moved to North America in 1999.
-Worldwide production of the Ford Focus is expected to increase to 1.13 million units in 2015.
+As of 2016, the Ford F-Series was among the best selling car models in the world, totaling in around 987,000 sales that year.
+The Ford F-Series, which have been available since the 1940s, is a series of light-duty trucks and medium-duty trucks.
+Ford's second best selling passenger car is the Ford Focus, which began production in 1998 under the Ford Motor Company in Europe and soon after moved to North America in 1999.
+Worldwide production of the Ford Focus is expected to increase to 1.13 million units in 2017.
 The Detroit carmaker expects Asia Pacific to contribute around 40 percent of its vehicle sales in four or five years’ time.
-In light of growing global warming awareness, it is expected that more models with alternative propulsion systems and lighter materials will be launched in 2014 and 2015.